hg1337/homeassistant-dwd/README.md

   - wind_speed
 - Daily forecast data calculated by the component from the hourly forecast data.
 This is the most tricky part.
 I have compared the result of this with what the official Warnwetter app displays and the results seems to be very close.
   - datetime
-  - temperature
+  - condition
-  - templow
+  - temperature (the maximum temperature for the day)
-  - precipitation
+  - templow (the minimum temperature for the day)
   - cloud_cover
-  - condition
+  - precipitation
 - Uses the [HTTP ETag](https://en.wikipedia.org/wiki/HTTP_ETag) mechanism to only download new data if the data has changed.
 This allows more frequent polling (currently about every 10 minutes) while still keeping the load low.
 - Configuration via UI